How much do sessions cost?

 Eye Movement Desensitization and Reprocessing (EMDR) therapy sessions for adults are slightly longer and cost £120 for 70 minutes.

-Sessions cancelled with less than 24 hours notice or not attended are charged at £40.
+Sessions cancelled with less than 24 hours notice or not attended are charged.

 I am registered with all major private healthcare providers who will pay or contribute, including Bupa, AXA, Aviva, Cigna and Vitality.
+I also work for other organisations.
 Rates are set with the provider.

 Specialist assessment fees stated cover assessment meetings up to 4 hours, a written report and feedback session.